SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/03-Table-Per-Class.md

   * The same information is storing in different tables

-  * Changes in super class affect changes in all subclass tables
+  * Changes in superclass affect changes in all subclass tables

   * No **foreign keys** involved

 [/slide]